ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l3-01-design_patterns.md

 ---
-title: "Design Patterns"
+title: "Advanced Topic: Design Patterns"
-teaching: 15
+teaching: 30
-exercises: 15
+exercises: 30
 questions:
 - How can we avoid re-inventing the wheel when designing code?
 - How can we transfer known solutions to our code?